 VARIATION: turn LEFT instead to head south on the AT. [note: that section of the AT is just OK, and we felt in paled in comparison to the quality of the rest of this hike.
 Also, this section of the park gets close to neighborhoods and was noisier.

 In fact, we had planned to go further on the AT and decided not to because of this.]
 If you turn around at Longhouse Drive, this hike will be 7.6 miles total. [see post Bearfort Ridge – State Line Trail/Ernest Walter/AT]

 3.0 – Continue following Appalachian Trail (WHITE).
 [State Line (BLUE on WHITE) starts on the right.]

-[Shorter Variation: For the 4.1 mile loop, turn RIGHT to start following State Line (BLUE on WHITE) and take that back to the parking lot.]
+// Shorter, 4.1 miles: Turn RIGHT to start following State Line (BLUE on WHITE) and take that back to the parking lot. //

 The NJ/NY state line is painted in white on the ground near an Appalachian Trail geologic marker